SONIC SKETCHING WITH FRESSOUND

 ASSIGNMENT BRIEF

-In this exercise pairs of students walk together in different locations taking turns in two roles: (A) describing the sound elements that one can identify blindfolded; (B) taking notes creating a list of sounds, and a log of events.
+Step 1 In this exercise pairs of students walk together in different locations taking turns in two roles: (A) describing the sound elements that one can identify blindfolded; (B) taking notes creating a list of sounds, and a log of events.
 In some Cases Students form Groups of 3.

 Step 2